 In 2013, Navy dolphins unearthed one of the world’s rarest weapons: a 19th-century Howell torpedo lost off San Diego in 1899.
-Only three Howell torpedoes still exist today (and two are on display at the U.S. Naval Undersea Museum!).
+Only five Howell torpedoes still exist today (two of which are currently on display at the U.S. Naval Undersea Museum).

 * The Howell torpedo is generously on loan for the exhibit from the Naval History and Heritage Command Underwater Archaeology Branch.

 The Invention and History of the Howell Torpedo

 The Howell torpedo was the first self-propelled torpedo developed by the United States and used in service in the U.S. Navy.
 It was invented by Lt.
 Cmdr.
 John Howell in the 1870s and 1880s, after English engineer Robert Whitehead debuted the world’s first successful torpedo in 1866.

 Click any image to view at a larger size.

 Robert Whitehead developed the first experimental model of an automobile torpedo in 1866.
 Propelled by a two-cylinder, compressed-air engine, this early version could travel 200 yards at a speed of 6.5 knots.
 By 1868, Whitehead had refined his design and began selling two sizes of his MK 1 torpedo to navies around the world: an 11-foot, 8-inch model with a 40-pound guncotton explosive and a larger, 14-foot model with a 60-pound guncotton explosive.
 Both performed similarly, running at 8–10 knots with a range of 200 yards.